Psycarlo/psycarlo-portfolio/README.md

 ### Bitcoin

 Here, I showcase psybitcoin and tell more about bitcoin.
-I also provide a QR Code/Bitcoin Address so people can "Buy me a coffee".
+I also provide a QR Code and a bitcoin address so people can "Buy me a coffee".

 ### Contact Me